 Historically, the adjustment of status category has been a substantial portion of all new LPRs.
-In the past, approximately 50 percent of all new LPRs were people that had already been in the country as a temporary worker, foreign student, or unauthorized immigrant and who filed an application for adjustment to LPR status.
-However, the recent trend shows this percentage decreasing to under 50 percent.
-Thus, the Trustees assume a little over 40 percent of future individuals becoming LPRs will be adjustments of status from the other immigrant population.
+For years 2000 through 2005, approximately 50 percent of all new LPRs were people that had already been in the country as a temporary worker, foreign student, or unauthorized immigrant and who filed an application for adjustment to LPR status.
+Since then, however, the trend decreased to slightly under 40 percent.
+Thus, the Trustees assume slightly over 40 percent of future individuals becoming LPRs will be adjustments of status from the other-than-LPR immigrant population.